Major in Accounting

 The undergraduate Accounting major is a 120-unit program.
-The program provides transition to our specialized M.S. in Accounting and Business Advisory Services, which is designed to complete the 150 credit hours to sit for the Uniform Certified Public Accountant (CPA) exam in Maryland and many other states.
+The program provides transition to our specialized M.S. in Accounting and Business Advisory Services, which is designed to complete the 150 units required for Certified Public Accountant (CPA) licensing in Maryland and many other states.

 Accounting is a screened major.
 Admission to the Accounting major requires:

 - An average GPA of 2.7 or higher in the six lower level business courses (listed below).